Koha-Community/kohadocs/source/administration.rst

    -  Reasons why an order might have been cancelled

+-  PAYMENT\_TYPE

+   -  Populates a dropdown list of custom payment types when paying fines

 -  REPORT\_GROUP

    -  A way to sort and filter your reports, the default values in this